Risk Quantification in Stochastic Simulation under Input Uncertainty: Asymptotic Analysis of Nested VaR and CVaR Estimators

 \section{Asymptotic Analysis of Nested VaR and CVaR Estimators}

 In this section, we analyze the asymptotical properties of nested risk estimators $\widetilde {v}_{\alpha}$ and $\widetilde{c}_{\alpha}$, as the inner and outer sample sizes both go to infinity.
 In particular, we will prove their strong consistency and asymptotic normality in different limiting senses under different sets of regularity assumptions, which are referred to as ``Weak Assumption'' and ``Strong Assumption'', respectively.
+Under ``Weak Assumption", the consistency result includes iterative limits which make it hard to use in practice.
+Thus, the stronger result under ``Strong Assumption" which allows the number of outer layer scenarios and inner layer samples to go to infinity simultaneously will be of help.

 \begin{assumption} \textbf{Weak Assumption}. \begin{itemize} \item [(i)] The response $h(\theta;\xi)$ has finite conditional second moment, i.e., $\tau_\theta^2=\mathbb{E}[h^2(\theta;\xi)|\theta]<\infty$ w.p.1 and $\tau^2=\int \tau_\theta^2 p(\theta|\mathbf{x})d\theta<\infty$.